Quick Start#

 $ pip install feature_engine

-Note that Feature-engine is an active project and routinely publishes new releases.
-In
+Feature-engine is an active project and routinely publishes new releases.
+To upgrade

-order to upgrade Feature-engine to the latest version, use pip
+feature-engine to the latest version, use pip as follows:

 $ pip install -U feature-engine